-In instances where there is an actual weather advisory, we ask employees, students and guests with handicap parking needs follow the parking ban and move their vehicles to a parking lot off the roadway.
-Campus Police is available to provide transport to students with handicap parking placards, plates, and decals should you move your car off a campus roadway.
-If your disability prevents you or your guest from moving your vehicle, please call the Office of Campus Police at 413-538-2304 to alert the dispatcher.
+In instances where there is an actual weather advisory, we ask employees, students and guests with handicap parking needs to follow the parking ban and move their vehicles to a parking lot off the roadway.
+Public Safety and Service is available to provide transport to students with handicap parking placards, plates, and decals should you move your car off a campus roadway.
+If your disability prevents you or your guest from moving your vehicle, please call the Office of Public Safety and Service at 413-538-2304 to alert the dispatcher.
 Your vehicle can remain in place and your vehicle will NOT be towed.
 Please know the snow removal will occur around your vehicle.